microprediction/microprediction/docs/signals.md

 ### Dispensing with lame excuses:

-- If your signal is "long-term" use that thing called [division](https://en.wikipedia.org/wiki/Division_(mathematics)) or, if necessary taking a square root.
+  1. If your signal is "long-term" use that thing called [division](https://en.wikipedia.org/wiki/Division_(mathematics)) or, if necessary taking a square root.

-- If you don't grok the mechanics, then first just instantly participate using a default algorithm (see [setup](https://microprediction.github.io/microprediction/setup.html)).
+  2. If you don't grok the mechanics, then first just instantly participate using a default algorithm (see [setup](https://microprediction.github.io/microprediction/setup.html)).
 Or even manually submit predictions by modifying
 [enter_die_contest_one_off.py](https://github.com/microprediction/microprediction/blob/master/hello_world/enter_die_contest_one_off.py).
 Then circle back and review the [prediction docs](https://microprediction.github.io/microprediction/predict.html) for submission patterns more likely to generalize.

-- If you don't understand the game or its strategy, read about it [here](https://www.microprediction.com/blog/intro) or read the [prediction docs](https://microprediction.github.io/microprediction/predict.html).

-- And yes, to reiterate, one can easily create approximate long or short positions in a continuous generalization of a parimutuel.
+ 3. If you don't understand the game or its strategy, read about it [here](https://www.microprediction.com/blog/intro) or read the [prediction docs](https://microprediction.github.io/microprediction/predict.html).
+And yes, to reiterate, one can easily create approximate long or short positions in a continuous generalization of a parimutuel.
 Just multiply a reasonable guess of the market distribution Q(x) by your desired payoff if you can't devise a more precise way.

-If you are smart enough to beat the market you are smart enough to grok a simple game, and API or Python client, and the last point made above.
+If you are smart enough to beat the market you are smart enough to grok a simple game, and API or Python client.
 No, I'm not going to create some other bespoke mechanism to benchmark your signal or do any work beyond what I've already done.
-It is perfectly adequate.
+For example, if you have a strategy that profits with longs and shorts and it can't also win this game (with approximate longs and shorts) then your strategy might be among the most overfitted in history.
+So I will not accept the response that "your strategy cannot be tested on this platform".
+That is clearly a nonsense position.

 But I offer the following:

  - [Slack](https://microprediction.github.io/microprediction/slack.html) channel and Friday google [meet](https://microprediction.github.io/microprediction/meet.html).
  - [Glossary](https://microprediction.github.io/microprediction/glossary.html) and [summary](https://microprediction.github.io/microprediction/summary.html) of key API commands.